 - 1. Comments must be of an informative, not political nature. - 2.
 The request to speak must specify the topic(s) to be addressed. - 3.
 Scheduling of speakers is at the discretion of the Chair of the County Board who will consider flow of business in determining whether to grant a particular speaking request. - 4.
 Comments are subject to 5-minute time limitations (excluding questions and answers). - 5.
-Officials may address the Board once within a 12-month period. - 6.
-Officials speaking under "Public Comment" are subject to the same speaking guidelines imposed upon the general public.
+Officials may address the board once within a 12-month period. - 6.
+Officials and/or candidates may not speak during the 90 days.